zcoNick/jexpGwtUi/README.md

 # JavExpress GWT UI

-JavExpress GWT UI is a User Interface library allows yo you to build modern HTML5 and CSS3 applications using most popular technologies such as jQuery, Bootstrap and modern themes.
-By using GWT architecture you build your applications in an Event & Component driven Test-Automation (Selenium) friendly environment.
+JavExpress GWT UI is a User Interface library allows you to build modern HTML5 and CSS3 applications using most popular technologies such as jQuery, Bootstrap and modern themes.
+By using GWT architecture you build your applications in an Event & Component driven Test-Automation (Selenium) friendly environment only using Java.

 It is built by [JavaStud.io](http://www.javastud.io) and used in big projects like 2000 concurrent users.
 Please visit [JavExpress.com](http://www.javexpress.com/jexpgwtui.html) for more information.

 ### Getting Started